covcom/205CDE/17_18_Flask_templates/README.md

     * {# ... #} for Comments not included in the template output
 * `endif` and `endfor` are for ending branching and for loops.
 This is new and not available in Python.
 * Variables are set using `set` keyword.
-* There're two ways to start/end a block.
+* There are two ways to start/end a block.
 If we use `{%-` instead of `{%`, the whitespaces before or after that block will be removed.
 * Function `url_for()` generates a link to a static image.
 In this case, the image is saved in a folder called 'static/images'.
 This is how to combine static resource files with Jinja2.

 ![](.md_images/lenna.png)